Which IT Job Roles are Disappearing, and Which Ones are Emerging?

 For students and early professionals, this shift isn't a threat; it's a signal.
 The IT world isn't shrinking; it's transforming.
 Understanding how AI in web development is changing helps you focus on the roles that will define the next decade.

-According to the World Economic Forum’s 2025 report, nearly 23% of existing tech roles are set to transform due to AI and automation.
-Simultaneously, new opportunities are taking shape in AI-enabled development, cloud automation, and ethical computing, where creativity and technology converge.
+According to the World Economic Forum's 2025 report, nearly 23% of existing tech roles are set to transform due to AI and automation.
+At the same time, new opportunities are emerging in areas where creativity and technology meet, such as cloud automation, ethical computing, and AI-enabled development.

 Many traditional IT roles that involved any sort of repetitive coding, manual system testing, and trivial system maintenance are either taking a backseat or disappearing altogether.
 As AI takes over routine tasks, professionals need to evolve toward more analytical and tool-driven roles.